tevador/hashx/README.md

 HashX passes all hash quality tests in [SMHasher](https://github.com/tevador/smhasher) and should provide strong preimage resistance.
 No other security guarantees are made.
 Using HashX outside of the scope of proof of work or client puzzles is not recommended.

+In particular, no secret values should be used as inputs to HashX because the generated instructions include data-dependent branches by design.

 ## Protocols based on HashX